akwmw/anlog-clock-automatic-turing-test/README.md

 # anlog-clock-automatic-turing-test
-a automatic turing test writ in c
+a automatic turing test write in c